danielwe/vim-nvtags/README.md

 Note that the search terms match on substrings: `:NVTags #tag1` will also match files tagged with `#tag12`, `#tag123`, and so on, and `:NVTags !#tag2` will only match files not tagged with any of `#tag23`, `#tag234`, and so on.
 This can be used to flexibly support hierarchical tagging: `#tag1` matches both `#tag1/subtag1` and `#tag1/subtag2`.

+The query can optionally begin with a number to limit the number of search results.
+For example, `:NVTags 5 #tag1` will return up to 5 files tagged with `#tag1`.
+These will be the first 5 lines returned from the search; see (##search-result-handling) for sort order.

 The command `:NVTagsHere`, uses the contents of the current line as the search query, discarding any prefix up to and including the last colon `:` on the line.

 The commands can be called with an optional line number, e.g., `:5NVTags <query>` or `.-1NVTagsHere`.
 The line number detemines where the link list is appended, but not which line the query is extracted from: `:NVTagsHere` always takes its query from the current cursor line.